 Another distinction is that Sports have Win and Loss states while Games do not need to have one.
 Old-time arcade games like Space Invaders, Pac-man could not be won.
 You kept playing until you ran out of lives or money.
 Games also do not need to have a lose state with examples like Clicker Heroes, Cookie Clicker, and any games that allow reloads.

-Based on my Playstates theory, any play activity can be made a Game, and any Game can be made a Sport when the proper meta-systems are put into place:
+Based on my Playstates theory, any play activity can be made a Game, and any Game can be made a Sport when the proper play elements are added:

 Jigsaw Puzzle is a Puzzle Playstate.
 The play centers around matching pieces to complete the picture.